Zoom Service Links

 Our acolytes robe up and serve as companions and helpers for our celebrants during worship.
 The duties include: serving as crucifiers and torchbearers to the server and thurifer; ringing bells; holding the Gospel for the reading; other tasks.
-Acolyte membership currently consists of 10-15 children ranging in age from 10 to 18 years old, and some adults.
+Acolyte membership currently consists of 10-15 children and teens ranging in age from 12 to 18 years old, and some adults.
 We have seen how the experiences acolytes have while serving helps them develop a deeper understanding of our Episcopal liturgy and a closer connection to the church and our church family.
 Acolyte training sessions are held as needed, especially before High Holy Days.

 What Does It Mean To Be An Episcopalian?

 St. Gabriel the Archangel Episcopal Church is part of the Episcopal Diocese of Western Oregon, which is a diocese of The Episcopal Church, a community of 2.5 million worshippers in about 120 dioceses across the United States and abroad.
 We are led by the Bishop of the Diocese of Oregon, The Rt.
 Rev. Dr. Diana Akiyama, and nationally by Presiding Bishop and Primate of The Episcopal Church The Most Rev. Michael Curry.